 Toxic Flame Retardants

-During an expedition a few years ago, Jean-Michel Cousteau and his Ocean Futures Society team discovered an alarming fact: many populations of killer whales are contaminated with many toxic, synthetic chemicals, including a class of flame retardants known as PBDEs.
+During an expedition in 2008, Jean-Michel Cousteau and his Ocean Futures Society team discovered an alarming fact: many populations of killer whales are contaminated with many toxic, synthetic chemicals, including a class of flame retardants known as PBDEs.

 These flame retardants are in use because the State of California requires that some products be flame resistant, for example, furniture and many children's products.
 It is now known that these chemicals leak into the environment through the air, are carried by dust and water and enter the food chain.
 Like their banned relatives, the PCBs, flame retardants persist in the environment, concentrate over time, are toxic, with likely adverse health effects on both orcas and humans, and are now found globally.
 Their presence in the environment is doubling every five years.